OUR WAIT LIST IS NOW EXHAUSTED! PLEASE WATCH THIS SPACE FOR OUR NEXT AVAILABLE OPENINGS. OUR SEXOLOGIST & PSYCHOLOGIST ARE STILL OPEN FOR BOOKINGS.

 Receptionist & Administrator

-Elisa moved to sunny Perth from gloomy Melbourne ten years ago and has been working with women’s health specialists ever since.
+Elisa followed the sun to Perth from Melbourne in 2013 and has worked in women’s health ever since.

 She lives with her furry boys Lennon and Zeppelin and in her spare time loves doing crafts, puzzles, and treasure hunting for vintage things.